tutti-ch/react-styleguide/src/styles/Fonts/Readme.md

 Our main font is Helvetica Neue Light.

-Our heading font is Helvetica Rounded.
+Our heading font is Nunito.

 ```jsx noeditor
 <Fonts />